m3o/services/blog/web/content/_posts/2020-05-05-m3o-micro-services-development-platform.md

 ## Who are we?

-We are a collective of engineers who's experienced the woes of cloud-native complexity, built platforms before the era of containers and fire fought battles with Kubernetes on multiple cloud providers.
+We are a collective of engineers who have experienced the woes of cloud-native complexity, built platforms before the era of containers and fire fought battles with Kubernetes on multiple cloud providers.
 We are the every-man, the every-day engineer, who just so happens to now want to do something to combat the complexity that AWS, Google and others have introduced to the world.

 Micro is and always was, an opinionated framework and ecosystem.
 Convention over configuration.
 Easy bootstrapping with zero dependencies locally.
 Filling in blanks as demands of scaling and resiliency comes up - by switching out implementations of interfaces with more sophisticated ones - that was always the Micro way.